 If this is the situation between you and your spouse, don’t freak out and think your relationship is dying.
-This drift into complacent cliche communication is going to happen to one degree or another the longer you and your spouse are together.
+This drift into complacent cliche communication will happen to one degree or another the longer you and your spouse are together.

 Why?
 The longer you’re together, the more you know about each other, and the less there is to get to know about each other.
 The result?
 There’s less to talk about!
-I’m not justifying the drift, but you need to understand more about why the drift happens so you can know how to better resist it.
+I’m not justifying the drift, but you need to understand more about why it happens so you can know how to resist it better.